Be Who You Are

 “Okay, gotcha.”
 Anarchy nodded, trying to take in what he was being told.
 “So...most of the time you feel like a dude.
 The...The rest of the time do you—you have to hit me or something if I'm being a jackass, I'm not trying to be—do you feel like a woman the rest of the time, then?” he asked.
 Chey laughed.

 “I'm not going to hit you!
 And no, not...not really?
 It’s...not binary.”
 He smiled.
 “I have days or moments or...time, I guess, where I feel more feminine—or 100% in the middle; both, neither, all of it?
 It varies.
 I played around with the ‘genderfluid’ label too, but...even if it technically fits...I feel like a guy most often, and I definitely identify with he/him pronouns.
 It’s kind of...fun and nice when people get mistaken, because...then I feel like I look right?
 But it still feels like they’re mistaken.
-I never feel like a woman through and through.
-Sometimes I think it would be nice to have wider hips, or...breasts, even, but other days I know I’d feel dysphoric if I did.”
+Sometimes I think it would be nice to have wider hips, maybe, and I don't feel, like, dysphoric about my chest, but I also don't feel like 'a woman.'”

-Anarchy tried to wrap his head around it and couldn’t, not fully, but it still managed to make sense for Chey; like instead of having to change how Anarchy thought about him, it just ended up making more sense of how he thought about him—even if he couldn’t quite picture Chey with tits.
+Anarchy tried to wrap his head around it and couldn’t, not fully, but it still managed to make sense for Chey; like instead of having to change how Anarchy thought about him, it just ended up making more sense of how he thought about him.

 “...Okay, yeah,” Anarchy said, nodding again.
 “I’m not gonna say I get it-get it, but...it sounds right for you.
-Like...it just sounds like you’re you, and labels caught up.”
+Like...it's basically just that you’re you, and labels caught up.”
 He paused and smiled.
 “Thanks for telling me about it.
 It’s cool.”

 Chey grinned up at him, his eyes seeming to shine. “‘It’s cool,’” he echoed. “...Do you know how incredible you are?”